itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-off-by-one.md

 ---
 layout: post
-title:  "HeapLAB 1 - Off By One"
+title:  "HeapLAB 1 - Off By One To RCE!"
 date:   2022-12-08 20:02:01 +0300
 categories: jekyll update
 ---